jarrodek/ChromeRestClient/ROADMAP.md

 The launch bug is https://github.com/jarrodek/ChromeRestClient/issues/509

+## Project modulation and web components

+The project will be consisted with reusable web components.
+Each element will have its own repository and the app itself will be a responsible for connecting web component's logic and theming.

+In other words, each component of the app (like URL editor, headers editor or response status viewer) will have it's own git repository managed by Bower dependency management system.
+Other apps can use as many components as they require as long as it fit the license requirements.

+That leads to...

+## Dual licensing
+Soon ARC will be dual licensed.
+For all open source and freeware projects the license will not change.
+However commercial or not open source project will be able to use the components as long as they put information about the source of the components used in their projects.

 ## Magic variables and expressions
 The magic variables was described in details in my blog posts: https://restforchrome.blogspot.co.uk/2012/11/introduce-magic-variables.html.